D-Tsonev/Tooling/README.md

 ## Overview

-After I recieved the task and analised that the objective is that we order tools on right time and also to keep track on lost tools.
+After I received the task and analysed that the objective is that we order tools at right time and also to keep track of lost tools.

 ## The Brief
 We need to create a simple internal microsite that uses the Airtable API to show us: